 - Access: How can I answer these time-sensitive questions fast, without waiting for IT to prepare data?
 Who can I go to with questions?

 How can a data catalog help remote workers?

-Data catalogs make it easy for people to find, understand, access, and analyze data and associated metadata across disparate silos.
-Catalogs unify data living within corporate data centers, public clouds, databases, data warehouses, and remote desktops, into a collective body of knowledge for everyone.
+A data catalog makes it easy for people to find, understand, access, and analyze data and associated metadata across disparate silos.
+Data catalog tools unify data living within corporate data centers, public clouds, databases, data warehouses, and remote desktops, into a collective body of knowledge for everyone.

 To maintain business as usual—or as close to it as possible during these unusual times— and prepare to accelerate when it’s over, companies should consider how data catalogs can improve:

-- Productivity: Catalogs can enhance the accuracy and speed of analysis that can be used to make important business decisions.
+- Productivity: Data catalog software can enhance the accuracy and speed of analysis that can be used to make important business decisions.
 They can also boost the productivity of analysts and data scientists by providing faster and easier access to interesting datasets and prior analysis.

 - Operational efficiency: For analysts, catalogs can automate away the manual and slow-moving task of searching for data, waiting on IT to prep datasets, and trying -often in vain- to understand the business context.
-For stewards and engineers, catalogs can automate a variety of activities including tagging and classification.
+For stewards and engineers, an enterprise data catalog can automate a variety of activities including tagging and classification.